grantmcdermott/dbreg/README.md

 Depending on your data and regression requirements, one of these other strategies may better suit your problem.
 The good news is that (the default) `strategy = "auto"` option uses some intelligent heuristics to determine which strategy is (probably) optimal for each case.
+You can set the `verbose = TRUE` argument to get real-time feedback about the decision criteria being used.
-The **Acceleration Strategies** section of the `?dbreg` helpfile contains a lot detail about the different options and tradeoffs involved, so please do consult the documentation.
+Moreover, the **Acceleration Strategies** section of the `?dbreg` helpfile contains a lot detail about the different options and tradeoffs involved, so please do consult the documentation.

 ## Limitations